aciccarello/ciccarello.me/caw.md

       - id: black
         title: All black
         hint: No other colors seen
-        reason: Mature crows and ravens are normally all black.
+        reason: Mature crows and ravens are normally all black
         score:
           crow: 2
           raven: 2